Free School Meals

 If you think you qualify for free school meals you can apply either by:

-- completing our online free school meal application form (link to the online form)
+- completing our online free school meal application form

 - collecting an application form from the school office